Enalean/tuleap-documentation-en/languages/en/administration-guide/application-management/plugins/svn.rst

 in all projects.
 This limit will be enforced only with new commits (commits done after the limit is set) so you might well have 50GB files with a 128MB limit if the file was already there.

-This limit is not applied if you import a subversion repository or if you migrated from core to plugin.
+This limit is not applied if you import a subversion repository or if you migrate from core to plugin.

 Whenever someone tries to modify a file bigger than the limit, the modification will be forbidden.
 However the file can be removed (``svn rm``) and re-added at a lower size.
 Please keep in mind that this won't save space on your disk as the